obenchekroun/hadistory/README.md

  pip3 install git+https://github.com/robweber/omni-epd.git#egg=omni-epd
  ```
   Configure screen in `main.py`, with the variable `DISPLAY_TYPE`.
 Note that omni-epd uses `omni-epd.ini` as a config file, see its contents for options
+    - if using the InkyImpression, you might need to add `dtoverlay=spi0-0cs` to  `/boot/firmware/config.txt`, to avoid the following error `Chip Select: (line 8, GPIO8) currently claimed by spi0 CS0`.
+See this link : [Github pimoroni inky #202](https://github.com/pimoroni/inky/issues/202)

   - Note that there is an issue with the RPi.GPIO library required by omni-epd or waveshare libraries on the **RPi 5**.
 Raspberry Pi OS Bookworm includes a pre-installed 'RPi.GPIO' which is not compatible with Bookworm on a Pi.
 One option is to use a drop-in replacement which should work :
  ```bash